svan-jansson/magic_flute/README.md

 ## Target Idea

-* Players distrited on separate nodes
+* Players distributed on separate nodes
 * Run node on device (phone or such)
 * Modify note sheet / chords by user input on device